1965 European Amateur Team Championship

 The 1965 European Amateur Team Championship took place 23–27 June at Royal St George's Golf Club in Sandwich, Kent, England and at nearby Royal Cinque Ports in Deal.
 It was the fourth men's golf European Amateur Team Championship.

 Venue

 Royal St George's Golf Club was founded in 1887 and had previously hosted The Open Championship nine times, but not since 1949.
 It came back to the Open Championship rotation in 1981.
-For the 1965 European Amateur Team Championship, the course was set up with par 70 over 6,742 yards.
+For the 1965 European Amateur Team Championship, the course was set up with par 70 over 6,742 yards and was played in windy whether conditions.
 The teams in flights A, B and C played their matches at Royal St George's, while the teams in flights D and E played their matches at Royal Cinque Ports.